HaraldHaglund/Ball_and_Beam/README.md

 **Stopping:**
 - To terminate regulation and all associated threads, simply click the stop button in the GUI.
 This action closes the GUI and stops the regulation.

 ---

+## Using the program

+**GUI:**
+1. Inner and outer parameters can be set and applied on the left hand side of the UI.You can also choose if you want to control the beam or the ball.
+2. In the middle you can see the plots consisting of reference (black line), output signal (red line) and control signal (blue line).
+The reference can be adjusted on the right hand side.
+3. There is a slider for the manual setting, along with an amplitude, period, and max ctrl for the square/time optimal reference.

+---